• Skip to primary navigation

 The 529 plan penalty is 10% on the earnings portion withdrawn for a non-qualifying expense.

-You will also have to pay capital gains taxes on the earnings portion of the non-qualifying withdrawal.
+You will also have to pay ordinary income taxes on the earnings portion of the non-qualifying withdrawal.

 Finally, you might face state taxes as well.
 Some states will recapture any tax deduction received on the contributions, while others (like California) will assess a flat penalty tax.